Do You Need Your Hearing Aids to Drive?

 Driving with hearing loss can be challenging, however, especially if you are pulled over for a traffic violation.
 Many states are now printing special visor cards that people with hearing loss can use to communicate their hearing loss to police officers.

 The cards typically declare, “I am Deaf or Hard of Hearing” in big letters at the top and may contain tips for communicating with someone with hearing loss below.
 Often there are pictures of driver’s licenses, registration cards, traffic lights, etc. to aid in communication.
-Click here to see a good example of a card.
+Here’s a great example card.

 While driving, I always try to minimize distractions — keeping the windows up to reduce road noise and the radio at a reasonable volume.
 I will sometimes carry on a conversation while driving, but not often, since my eyes are preoccupied and therefore cannot be used for lipreading.